(Last updated on May 6th, 2020)

 Winner: Norton.
 Norton offers more licenses for less money at almost every tier of coverage, providing more bang for your buck.

 Winner: AVG.
 AVG generally provides better customer service than Norton, as evidenced by authentic customer ratings.

-Norton is the winner as it offers more security-enhancing features and extra utilities in its security suites than AVG.
-Also, independent tests prove that Norton is better than AVG in terms of both malware detection and the impact on system performance.
+Norton is the winner as it offers more security-enhancing features and utilities in its security products than AVG.
+Also, independent tests show that Norton is better than AVG in terms of both malware detection and the impact on system performance.